-Decisions are where you can progress a discussion to an outcome.
+Polls help you make decisions and progress discussion to an outcome.

 - Involve the right people to make better decisions

-- Get engagement, test ideas, and clarify an issue, even if the solution might not yet be apparent
+- Get engagement, test ideas, listen and sense, identify priorities, and clarify issues, even if the solution might not yet be apparent

 - Set a deadline, prompt people who haven’t participated, and state an outcome